 I want my kids to learn how great it feels to be kind to others without getting anything in return.

-I often thinks of small, nice things I could do for a friend, family member or stranger.
+I often think of small, nice things I could do for a friend, family member or stranger.
 Sadly, I only rarely act on those ideas.
-That bothers me, because my kids will learn by seeing what I actually do, not from my unfulfilled intentions.
+That bothers me because my kids will learn by seeing what I actually do, not from my unfulfilled intentions.